-David Clarke is vice president of technology development at Workday.
+David Clarke is senior vice president of technology development at Workday.

 Why We’ve Moved to Single Codeline Development at Workday